Hensplaining Chicken Idioms

 .

 Half-fill the container with water.
-As the organic matter decomposes, it produces carbon dioxide, which attracts female mosquitoes.
-Add a Dunk® and place the bucket in a sunny location.
-Thirty days later, add a newDunk®.
-I buy packages that contain 20 Dunk®s online.
+As the organic matter decomposes, it produces carbon dioxide, an attractant for female mosquitoes.

-We hosted my son’s rehearsal dinner in our backyard in the middle of July with just four buckets for mosquito control and never saw a skeeter.
+We hosted my son’s rehearsal dinner in our backyard in the middle of July with just four buckets for mosquito control.
+We never saw a mosquito.

 Related Stories: